Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

 The COMPASS experiment is capable of the exclusive muoproduction of a number of different mesons, such as $\pi^0$, $\rho$, $\omega$, $\phi$, and $J/\psi$.
 These measurements can provide information on GPDs that is not accessible through DVCS.
 It can be used for the GPD flavor decomposition and provides further insights into the validity of the QCD collinear factorization reaction mechanism.

-\paragraph{Exclusive $\pi^0$ muoproduction} The differential cross-section of exclusive $\pi^0$ muoproduction measured at the COMPASS can be sensitive to not only the axial vector GPDs, $\tilde{H}_T$ and $\tilde{E}_T$, but also the tensor ones, $H_T$ and $\bar{E}_T$.
+\paragraph{Exclusive $\pi^0$ muoproduction} The differential cross section of exclusive $\pi^0$ muoproduction measured at COMPASS can be sensitive to not only the axial vector GPDs, $\tilde{H}$ and $\tilde{E}$, but also the tensor ones, $H_T$ and $\tilde{E}_T$.
 Similar to the DVCS case, the exclusive $\pi^0$ events are selected by applying cuts on the exclusivity variables.
-The contribution from non-exclusive $\pi^0$ background is estimated by fitting the exclusivity variables of the data with the Monte Carlo events.
+The contribution from non-exclusive $\pi^0$ background is estimated by Monte Carlo simulation.
+The non-exclusive DIS background and the exclusive $\pi^0$ events are generated by the LEPTO 6.5.1 and the HEPGEN++ generators.
+The exclusivity variables of experimental data are fitted by corresponding combinations of these two Monte Carlo data to determine their relative contribution, and thus the yield of non-exclusive background can be extracted.

-The spin-independent cross-section of exclusive $\pi^0$ production consists of contributions from the transversely and longitudinally polarized virtual photons, denoted as $\sigma_T$ and $\sigma_L$, and terms of their interference, $\sigma_{TT}$ and $\sigma_{LT}$.
+The spin-independent cross section of exclusive $\pi^0$ production consists of contributions from the transversely and longitudinally polarized virtual photons, denoted as $\sigma_T$ and $\sigma_L$, and terms of their interference, $\sigma_{TT}$ and $\sigma_{LT}$.
 While different terms can be extracted via their corresponding modulations in the azimuthal angle $\phi$ between the scattering plane and the hadron production plane, $\sigma_T$ and $\sigma_L$ cannot be separated in the COMPASS measurements and are thus acquired as $\sigma_T+\epsilon\sigma_L$, where $\epsilon$ represents the virtual-photon polarization parameter.
 In the exclusive $\pi^0$ result using 2012 data~\cite{COMPASS:2019fea}, the cross-section terms are determined at the average kinematics of $\langle Q^2\rangle= 2.0$~$\mathrm{GeV}^2$, $\langle \nu\rangle=12.8$~$\mathrm{GeV}$, $\langle x_B\rangle= 0.093$ and $\langle -t\rangle= 0.256$~$\mathrm{GeV}^2$.
 A large negative $\sigma_{TT}$ and a smaller positive $\sigma_{LT}$ are acquired, which suggests the significance of the contribution from the transversely polarized virtual photon.
-The cross-sections in different $t$ bins are shown in Fig.~\ref{fig:compass_pi0}, which can be described by the GK model that includes this COMPASS data for the model parameterization.
-As can be seen in the figure, COMPASS data provides a strong constraint on the theoretical modeling and reduces the prediction by roughly a factor of two.

-A new COMPASS exclusive $\pi^0$ production result, using the 2016 dataset, was released right before the end of the year 2024~\cite{COMPASS:2024hvm}.
-In this new 2016 result, the cross sections are extracted in the kinematic domain of
+New results from the 2016 dataset were released late 2024~\cite{COMPASS:2024hvm}, extracting cross section in the kinematic domain of